 Subtracting x^2 + y^2 from both sides results to

-But and are the length and width of the rectangle, therefore, the area of any rectangle is the product of its length and its width.
+But $latex x$ and $latex y$ are the length and width of the rectangle, therefore, the area of any rectangle is the product of its length and its width.

 Reference: Geometry by Edwin E Moise and Floyd L. Downs, Jr.